WinVector/data_algebra/Examples/LogisticExample/ScoringExample.md

       c('diagnosis' = 'surveyCategory'))

-The above representation is nearly "`R` code" (it is not actually executable, unlike the `Python` representation, but very similar to the actual `rquery` steps) written using [`wrapr` dot pipe](https://journal.r-project.org/archive/2018/RJ-2018-042/index.html) notation.
-However, it can be executed in `R`.
+The above representation is nearly "`R` code" (it is not what an `R` user would direclty type in, unlike the `Python` representation, but it is very similar to the actual `rquery` steps) written using [`wrapr` dot pipe](https://journal.r-project.org/archive/2018/RJ-2018-042/index.html) notation.
+However, the imported pipeline can be directly executed in `R`.

 ```r